 Applying for an F-1 Visa

-As soon as you receive your Form I-20, you should begin the visa application process.
+Once you receive your Form I-20, you should begin the visa application process.
 It is best to apply for your student visa as early as possible.
 The instructions on this page are for students who will apply for their F-1 visa while outside of the U.S. When completing any forms or applications, be sure to enter your name exactly as it appears in your passport.

-NOTE: If you are looking to change to F-1 status from another visa while in the United States, please visit our Change of Status page.
+Note: If you are looking to change to F-1 status from another visa while in the United States, please visit our Change of Status page.

 Step 1: Pay the SEVIS Fee

-• The purpose of the fee is to help cover the administration and maintenance costs of the Student and Exchange Visitor Information System (SEVIS).
+• All F-1 visa applicants are required to pay the SEVIS I-901 Fee.
+The purpose of the fee is to help cover the administrative and maintenance costs of the Student and Exchange Visitor Information System (SEVIS), U.S. Department of Homeland Security.

 • You can find your SEVIS ID on the top left corner of your I-20.
+It starts with letter N.

-• Marymount SEVIS School Code is WAS 214F00223000
+• Marymount’s SEVIS School Code is WAS 214F00223000

 • Keep your SEVIS I-901 fee payment receipt.

-Step 3: Schedule Your Visa Interview
+Step 3: Schedule your visa interview

-• We recommend you review these helpful visa interview tips before your appointment:
+You should answer the officer’s questions openly and honestly.
+We recommend that you review these helpful visa interview tips before your appointment:

 • Show strong ties to your home country.
 Show that you plan to return after your studies.